 To register your import/export business, you need to fill out the US Department of State’s SNAP-R company registration.

 After you submit your information, the Department of State will send you an email about how to get a company identification number (CIN).
 A CIN is used for tax purposes and for registering with the US Department of Commerce.

 Typically, the US Customs and Border Protection (CBP) doesn’t require a license to import goods to or export goods from the United States.
 However, other government agencies or departments or local governments may require them.

-If you’re exporting goods, you can find out which licenses may be required by asking your local port of entry.
+If you’re exporting goods, find out which licenses may be required by asking your local port of entry.

 You don’t have to incorporate in order to start an import/export business.